Generic selectors

 Where do Chelsea academy play?

-Players like Bobby Tambling, Graeme le Saux, Terry Venables, Jimmy Greaves, John Terry and, in more recent years, Mason Mount and Tammy Abraham have all worked their way up and into the first-team squad.
+Players like Bobby Tambling, Graeme le Saux, Terry Venables, Jimmy Greaves, John Terry, and, in more recent years, Mason Mount and Tammy Abraham have all worked their way up to the first-team squad.

 Kingsmeadow: Home to Chelsea Academy and Chelsea Women